Larry Nassar's Victims Talk About the Settlement Process: Broadsheet

 ON MY RADAR

-‘You don’t own me,’ a feminist anthem with civil rights roots, is all about empathy
+‘You don’t own me,’ a feminist anthem with civil rights roots, is all about empathy NPR

-12 books by (and about) lesbians and bisexual women to read this Pride Month
+12 books by (and about) lesbians and bisexual women to read this Pride Month Buzzfeed

-How men and women spend their time
+How men and women spend their time The Atlantic

-Why this protest tampon book is flying off shelves
+Why this protest tampon book is flying off shelves Vogue UK